 DIVISIONS WITHIN THE POLICE DEPARTMENT

 The Administration Division has the responsibility of the following areas:

-1. Personnel
+- 1. Personnel

-2. Public Relations
+- 3. Training

-3. Training
+- 5. Budgeting

-4. Planning and Research
+- 7. Records Bureau

-5. Budgeting
+- 2. Public Relations

-6. Purchasing
+- 4. Planning and Research

-7. Records Bureau
+- 6. Purchasing

 The Operations Division consists of the patrol and communications units and other special units as determined necessary by the Chief of Police.

 The Patrol Unit covers a wide range of traditional police services which may be generally defined as the patrolling of streets for the purpose of preventing crime, protecting life and property, assisting the public in any way possible, inspections of commercial establishments, vacant homes etc., and the investigation of suspicious persons and vehicles.
-The Patrol Unit investigates crime, completes necessary crime and incident reports, protects crime scenes, investigates motor vehicle crashes and educates the public in rules and laws of the Town and State.
-Patrol Units are also responsible for traffic control, selective enforcement of motor vehicle laws, investigation of suspicious motor vehicles and such other functions that the Chief of Police may determine as necessary.
+The Patrol Unit investigates crime, completes necessary crime and incident reports, protects crime scenes, investigates motor vehicle crashes, and educates the public in rules and laws of the Town and State.
+Patrol Units are also responsible for traffic control, selective enforcement of motor vehicle laws, investigation of suspicious motor vehicles, and such other functions that the Chief of Police may determine as necessary.

-DIVISIONS WITHIN THE POLICE DEPARTMENT The Communications Unit is staffed by Civilian Dispatchers who are employed by the Town of Berlin.
+DIVISIONS WITHIN THE POLICE DEPARTMENT The Communications Unit is staffed by Civilian Dispatchers.
 Overall supervision is exercised by the Operations Division Commander.
 Patrol Unit Supervisors directly supervise the Communications Unit.
-The Communications Unit's responsibilities include; the reception, analysis and dispatching of calls for service, the receiving of calls on the Town's Emergency 911 system and dispatching police, fire, medical and municipal services as needed.
-It also monitors and dispatches for alarms for police, fire and municipal services and all non-emergency calls for service.
+The Communications Unit's responsibilities include; the reception, analysis, and dispatching of calls for service, the receiving of calls on the Town's Emergency 911 system, and dispatching police, fire, medical, and municipal services as needed.
+Dispatch also monitors and dispatches alarms for police, fire, municipal services and all non-emergency calls for service.

 The Support Services Division consists of the Support Services Bureau, Detective Bureau, Youth Bureau, SRO, and the Traffic Bureau.
-The Court Liaison Officer assists with arrest reports, prisoner transportation, arrest warrants and search warrant preparation.
+The Court Liaison Officer assists with arrest reports, prisoner transportation, arrest warrants, and search warrant preparation.
 The Support Services Bureau is responsible for grants, computers, communications, accreditation, permits, alarm registrations, court liaison, scheduling personnel for private duty and overtime assignments, and any other function deemed necessary by the Chief of Police.
-DIVISIONS WITHIN THE POLICE DEPARTMENT
+The School Resource Officer (SRO), is assigned to work directly in the high school working directly with teachers and students.

-The Detective Bureau operates and maintains the evidence lab.
+DIVISIONS WITHIN THE POLICE DEPARTMENT The Detective Bureau operates and maintains the evidence lab.
 It also maintains all department photographs and the departments' fingerprint file.
-The Detective Bureau investigates and assists other areas of the department in their investigations of felonies and all crimes involving fraud, theft and violence.
+The Detective Bureau investigates and assists other areas of the department in their investigations of felonies and all crimes involving fraud, theft, and violence.
 The Detective Bureau performs other related functions the Chief of Police determines necessary.

-The Youth Bureau is responsible for the overall coordination of the department's efforts regarding children and youth, including delinquency, family with services needs, abuse, neglect and missing persons.
+The Youth Bureau is responsible for the overall coordination of the department's efforts regarding children and youth, including delinquency, family with services needs, abuse, neglect, and missing persons.
 The Youth Officer screens all reports dealing with police contact with children, makes/reviews all departmental court referrals of juveniles (persons less than sixteen years of age), and makes/reviews decisions to divert juveniles from the juvenile justice system.
-The School Resource Officer (SRO), is assigned to work directly in the high school working directly with teachers and students.
-POLICE BUDGET